-Earlier this year, Venafi TrustNet, a digital certificate reputation service, identified that the email server operated for Secretary Clinton and mail.clintonemail.com appeared not to use encryption for the first 3 months of operation—leaving her email and server potentially open to hackers.
-During this vulnerable period without encryption, Secretary Clinton travelled to China, Egypt, Israel, South Korea, and other locations outside of the U.S. This analysis was made possible by using Venafi TrustNet—the first certificate reputation service and a database of certificates going back over 10 years.
+Earlier this year, Venafi threat intelligence identified that the email server operated for Secretary Clinton and mail.clintonemail.com appeared not to use encryption for the first 3 months of operation—leaving her email and server potentially open to hackers.
+During this vulnerable period without encryption, Secretary Clinton travelled to China, Egypt, Israel, South Korea, and other locations outside of the U.S.

 First clintonemail.com digital certificate obtained in 2009 from Network Solutions.

 But over the past few months, one question continued to linger for the Venafi research team and others in the security community: Did Secretary Clinton actually use the email server during the time a digital certificate was not in use and encryption was not enabled?

 With the public release of additional clintonemail.com messages, Venafi now believes it can definitively answer this question: Yes, Secretary Clinton did use the clintonemail.com server to send and receive messages while the server did not have a digital certificate installed and was not using encryption.

 The first publicly-known email to be sent by Secretary Clinton using clintonemail.com is on Saturday, 21 March 2009.